Butler Pennsylvania 16

 by young and old alike

-for being what he was.
+for being who he was

 Knowing him there calmed us,